 Great Place Scheme

-All Great Place Scheme events which were scheduled to take place until the end of the year have also been postponed.
+All Great Place Scheme events which were scheduled to take place have also been postponed.

 If you aren’t getting out and about yet, our wonderful World Heritage Site can still be visited virtually – keep an eye on our Facebook ,Twitter and Instagram feeds or visit our YouTube channel.

 You can enjoy some online activities and videos on our Derwent Valley Mills at Home Page here

 Many thanks and keep safe.